blakete/perdisco/README.md

 # Perdisco

+An open-source flashcard web app designed to help you master any subject—it's been my secret weapon for acing countless exams.

-Definition (Verb): to learn thoroughly, to learn completely, to get by heart.
+**Etymology** (Latin verb): *perdisco* – to learn thoroughly, to master completely, to commit to heart.

 ## Core Principles
 1. **Active Recall**: Retrieving information strengthens memory more than passive review.